rozek/node-red-obniz-neopixel-matrix-test/README.md

 ### Start-up the Obniz Board ###

-After powering up the obniz board, you will have set-up a Wifi connection (as desribed in the board's instruction manual) and - once the board has established a connection to its server - configure board access in the [obniz developer's console](https://obniz.com/console/devices): simply "+ Add device", choose your board type...
+After powering up the obniz board, you will have set-up a Wifi connection (as desribed in the board's instruction manual) and - once the board has established a connection to its server - configure board access in the [obniz developer's console](https://obniz.com/console/devices): simply

+* press "+ Add device"
+* choose your board type
+* press "I'm ready" and
+* type in your obniz id and press "Next"

 ### Connect the WS2812 LED String ###